percona/psmdb-docs/docs/authentication.md

 This authentication mechanism enables a client to authenticate in Percona Server for MongoDB by providing an x.509 certificate instead of user credentials.
 Each certificate contains the `subject` field defined in the DN format.
 In Percona Server for MongoDB, each certificate has a corresponding user record in the `$external` database.
 When a user connects to the database, Percona Server for MongoDB matches the `subject` value against the usernames defined in the `$external` database.

-For production use, we recommend using valid  certificates.
+For production use, we recommend using valid CA certificates.
 For testing purposes, you can generate and use self-signed certificates.

 x.509 authentication is compatible with with [LDAP authorization](authorization.md) to enable you to control user access and operations in Percona Server for MongoDB.
 For configuration guidelines, refer to [Set up x.509 authentication and LDAP authorization](x509-ldap.md).